Instamatic

-The Instamatic is a series of inexpensive, easy-to-load 126 and 110 cameras made by Kodak beginning in 1963.
+Instamatic is a series of inexpensive and easy-to-use point-and-shoot cameras made by Kodak beginning in 1963.
+The cameras used 110 and 126 film cartridges, making the loading and unloading of film easier for the consumer.
 The Instamatic was immensely successful, introducing a generation to low-cost photography and spawning numerous imitators.

-During its heyday, the range was so ubiquitous that the Instamatic name is still frequently used as a generic trademark to refer to any inexpensive point-and-shoot camera.
+During its heyday, the range was so ubiquitous that the Instamatic name is still frequently used as a generic term to refer to any inexpensive point-and-shoot camera.
+The X-15F was the last Instamatic camera sold in the United States, remaining on sale until 1988.

 Kodak also used the Instamatic name on some Super 8-based home-cine cameras.

 History

 Market research which showed that most consumers would be happier with more automated film loading and exposure settings led Kodak to develop the Instamatic cameras starting in the early 1950s under project Easy Load, later updated to Project 13.
 A. D. Johnson, manager of advertising, is credited with coining the name Instamatic.
 In a 1993 article speculating about the potential details of what would eventually be released as the Advanced Photo System, Herbert Keppler noted that "many snapshooters didn't buy cameras or take pictures because they simply couldn't load rollfilm or 35mm cameras. [...]
 Kodak's Kodapak 126 35mm cartridge, introduced in 1963, solved the problems of film loading, film advance, and rewinding. [...]
 It was a sensational success among snapshooters."